Blog

 Why is the relevance of the learning content so important?

 Relevance means that the learning content has a clear connection to the reality and personal experiences of the learners.
-If Employees understand why they are learning something and how it affects their daily life and work, they are more motivated to learn.
+If employees understand why they are learning something and how it affects their daily life and work, they are more motivated to learn.
 On the other hand, abstract factual knowledge without a clear reference to application can quickly reduce motivation.
-You are probably familiar with the situation where you want to promote further training in the company, but only a small percentage of Employees are intrinsically willing to do so.
+You are probably familiar with the situation where you want to promote further training in the company, but only a small percentage of employees are intrinsically willing to do so.
 You can therefore provide strong support here and actively provide and even recommend further training.
-It is important that Employees who do not have their own motives are shown learning motives.
+It is important that employees who do not have their own motives are shown learning motives.
 On the one hand, this can be in terms of content, i.e. why the content is necessary for the respective professional field.
-On the other hand, the advantages of the learning format become clear and Employees recognize a personal added value.
+On the other hand, the advantages of the learning format become clear and employees recognize a personal added value.

 Another motivating factor is when one's own learning needs are satisfied.
 When learning is no longer characterized solely by specifications and obligations, assignments, certificates or rewards.
 Nowadays, freely selectable offers are particularly important.
 Companies need a healthy mix of learning content in a variety of formats.
 In this way, people with different learning preferences can be activated and met with their individual needs.
 This generates and maintains enthusiasm.
 This in turn also increases the usage figures immensely.